Thanks for choosing Cash Converters, New Zealand’s favourite place to buy, sell and borrow.

 In the event of delay, you will be kept fully informed of our revised response time, which will be no longer than 15 business days.

-If you are not satisfied by our response you may refer the matter to Financial Services Complaints Limited (“FSCL”) an independent dispute resolution scheme approved by the Ministry of Consumer Affairs.
+If you are not satisfied by our response you may refer the matter to Financial Services Complaints Limited (“FSCL”) an independent Financial Ombudsman service.
 Our membership number is 2003.
 We have 40 days to respond to your FSCL complaint.

 There is no cost to you to use the services of FSCL.